MIT IS&T

 4. Practice safe video conferencing

-Use MIT-approved and licensed enterprise video conferencing tools, such as Zoom, Microsoft Teams, or Webex, which offer protections for your security and privacy, and follow suggested best security practices.
+Use MIT-approved and licensed enterprise video conferencing tools, such as Zoom or Microsoft Teams, which offer protections for your security and privacy, and follow suggested best security practices.
 Be aware of others in your household when using such tools, including digital assistants, to protect confidential or proprietary information.
 In addition, remember to lock your screen when not using your computer.

 5. Be aware of phishing